Good Morning America Logo

 In 1998, Lunden’s partner Charles Gibson left the program, and its rating dropped even further, bringing it to third place in the country.
 Therefore, the channel invited a new producer, who brought back Gibson and paired him with Diane Sawyer, creating one of Good Morning America’s successful and long-lasting duos.

-The identity of the refreshed program was also transformed.
+The refreshed program’s identity was also transformed.
 The modern and dynamic black inscription looked like a running line.
 Its clarity and structure created a sense of professionalism and order.

 For the first time, the general layout of the emblem included the ABC channel logo – a black sphere with a white inscription.
 The addition added weight to the logo, making it part of a larger family to attract more viewers to the morning show.